isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1470.md

 ---
-title: Torque Multiplier
+title: Flange Facer
 permalink: /productivity-solutions-grant/solutionrepo/solution1470
 ---

 ### Description

-The electrically powered torque multiplier is a compact and lightweight tool that provides repeatable precision when tightening bolts.
-The torque and angle settings are determined on the display which enables a convenient way of controlling the tool.
-Time is also saved during operation.
+The flange facer is a cutting tool which prepares flange faces to ensure they have a perfect seal when assembled.
+This ensures the integrity of the flange joint for operations.
+The flange facer is usually pneumatically powered.
+Time is saved during operation as there can be less rework.

 ### Details of Solution